tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/README.md

 If you try the mount command and it hangs, check the security group that is applied to your EFS filesystem.
 It defaults to broken, so you probably have to create a new group that allows incoming NFS (port 2049).

 #### 3. Configure and Populate an RDS database

+Lastly, we need to migrate our data from the postgres database to our RDS database and configure our database connection in our Java Apps.

+1. Create a RDS Database utilzing the Amazon Management Console. db.t3.micro, will be enough.
+In addition, make sure Postgres Version 15 is specifically selected for compatibility.
+2. Confugure the Secruity Group on the RDS to allow incoming traffic from our Java App.
+3. Recall that the database connection is configured in `war/META-INF/context.xml` of our Java App.
+We need to copy our RDS endpoint URL into that configuration file to set our database connection.
+4. A normal way to dump data from one postgres database and copy it to another is to use `pg_dump` followed by `pg_restore` or plain old psql.